erikarn/erikarn.github.io/kenwood/TS-690/notes.md

 ## Finals

 I've been slowly rebuilding the finals on this unit.
+They were very burnt out, requiring manual rewinding of some burnt inductors, transistor replacement.

 ### Inductor rewinding